The Devil

 General

 You're reclaiming power from a pattern that's held you.
 The chain is loosening.
 Honor the work it took to see it clearly.
+The reversed message does not make the card bad; it shows where the energy may be blocked, overused, or expressed through fear.

 Love

 Reversed, The Devil in love signals release from a codependent or toxic dynamic, reclaiming self after obsession, or breaking a generational relational pattern.
 Liberation is underway.
+In love, reversed energy often asks for a slower conversation and fewer assumptions about what the other person means.

 Career

 Reversed in career, leaving a golden-handcuff role, healing from workaholism, or breaking from a toxic environment is possible and well-timed.
 You have more freedom than the pattern wanted you to know.
+Professionally, it may point to a pattern that needs adjustment before the next opportunity can feel stable.

 Advice